vervolk/WhereChat/README.md

 # WereChat

-WereChat is an email-based chat client: a local, multi-frontend mail client that presents e-mail conversations as chats.
+WereChat / Волкочат is an email-based chat client: a local, multi-frontend mail client that presents e-mail conversations as chats.
 It is designed as a pet project and hobby-grade tool, not as a high-security or enterprise messaging solution.

 Planned frontends include a console client, TUI client, Windows GUI client, Android client, and a local web client talking to a shared core.